 3 Steps to Refresh Your LinkedIn Recruitment Strategy

-If you’re in recruiting, chances are that you’ve had some experience using LinkedIn as a social sourcing tool.
+If you’re in recruitment, chances are that you’ve had some experience using LinkedIn as a social sourcing tool.
 Despite its prevalence, many recruiters still use LinkedIn by trial and error, without a proven method to maximise their efforts.
-We’ve compiled LinkedIn’s own data on sourcing to help you get more out of your LinkedIn recruiting efforts at every step of the process.
+We’ve compiled LinkedIn’s own data on sourcing to help you get more out of your LinkedIn recruitment efforts at every step of the process.

 Step 1: Choose the right candidates